Aephir/HomeAssistantConfig/README.md

 * [Ubuntu Server LTE 18.04](https://downloads.raspberrypi.org/raspbian_lite_latest) as the OS.
 * [mlocate](https://wiki.debian.org/sSMTP) for finding stuff.
 * [Samba](https://www.samba.org/samba/what_is_samba.html) for easy modification of config files.
+* [SSHFS](https://en.wikipedia.org/wiki/SSHFS), Iv'e started to use this instead of Samba.
+You can mount drives via SSHFS, and it is seemingly somewhat more secure than Samba.
+I access from MacOS, so I'm using [Fuse and SSHFS for mac](https://osxfuse.github.io/).
 * [Docker](https://www.docker.com/) for as much as possible.
 * [Docker Compose](https://docs.docker.com/compose/) for a single file containing (almost) all info for all my docker containers
 * [Unattended upgrades](https://help.ubuntu.com/community/AutomaticSecurityUpdates) to keep up to date with security updates.